intersystems/cms0057-sample-deploy/README.md

 ## sample_configs

-This directory contains sample config files for your solution application.
+This directory contains sample configuration files for your solution application.
 The configs are not for direct use and are subject to changes.